Citation & License

 EduStrat (Educational Stratification in PISA)

-If you use EduStrat or results generated by it in your research, please cite the tool, the data source, and the original PISA data:
+If you use EduStrat or results generated by it in your research, please cite the tool, the PISA database, and the R package used to access the data:

 @article{schoenholzer2026,